 Scenarios for Remote At-Home VO Recording

-Voice actors are quite used to recording at-home auditions, saving and sending Mp3s, but the sudden imperative to produce on-air usable VO performance from home demands a higher standard of record quality.
-It is suddenly also a more complex process, one that can shifts constantly.
+Voice actors are quite used to recording at-home auditions, saving and sending Mp3s, but VO performance usable for broadcast calls for a higher standard of record quality.

 Luckily, the new process can work, even thrive, with a number of different set ups.
 The first thing everyone requires is patience and flexibility as we all find our sea legs in the new stay-at-home world of VO.

-At minimum, sessions are now directed via a conferencing software, such as Zoom or BlueJeans.
-Some projects record their voice actor remotely via Source Connect, not requiring the actor to record at home at all.
+At minimum, sessions are now directed via a conferencing software, such as Zoom.
+Most projects record their voice actor remotely via Source Connect or IPDTL, requiring the actor at home only to adjust the volume level.

-Most producers seem to favor at home recording by the actor who then uploads the files, with a few projects also creating a back up recording via Source Connect.
+Most producers seem to favor at home recording by the actor who then uploads the back up files to use if the SC link recorded on their end has any dead spaces or “drop outs.”

 Here are the scenarios I’ve experienced of how at home recording can be successfully set up: